TypeScript Notes

 undefined

-is part of the field's type. -
+is part of the field’s type.
+This option requires that--strictNullChecks

 --strictFunctionTypes